Zubs/toRoman/README.md

 // Returns [ 'III', 'VIII', 'XIII', 'XVIII' ]
 ```

+### DISCLAIMER

+Any statement in this repository that is not purely historical is considered a forward-looking statement.
+Forward-looking statements included in this repository are based on information available to GitHub as of the date they are made, and GitHub assumes no obligation to update any forward-looking statements.
+The forward-looking comments in the public feedback discussions do not represent a commitment, guarantee, obligation or promise to deliver any product or feature, or to deliver any product and feature by any particular date, and is intended to outline the general development plans.
+Customers should not rely on these public feedback discussions to make any purchasing decision.
 ### ✨ Found this project useful?

 If you found this project useful or you like what you see, then please consider giving it a :star: on Github and sharing it with your social media folks 🙂.